 Severe Periodontal Disease

 In this stage, the infection has completely devolved into disease-causing bacteria.
 You have severe bad breath, your gums bleed and ooze pus, and it hurts to chew or bite things.
 It completely breaks down your bone and gum tissue, loosening teeth.
 Left untreated, this can lead to tooth loss.
 Only gum surgery or laser gum therapy can manage the disease at this point.
 We’ll refer you to a trusted oral surgeon.

 How Gum Disease Can Impact Your Body

 Outside of oral problems, untreated gum disease can impact the rest of your body.
 Having diabetes makes you more likely to suffer from gum disease.
-If bacteria from the disease gets into your bloodstream, it’s dangerous for someone that has diabetes.
+If bacteria from the disease get into your bloodstream, it’s dangerous for someone with diabetes.
 Your body’s defense mechanisms get triggered, increasing the blood sugar your body is making.
 It increases the chance that you’ll suffer from diabetes complications.

 Cardiovascular disease can be a problem as well.
 Your chance of heart attacks and strokes increases when you have gum disease.
 Bacteria gets into the bloodstream and can cause plaque to build up in your arteries and harden.
 You’re also more likely to get blood clots.

 Gum disease increases inflammation throughout the body as well.
 If you have respiratory problems, it makes them even worse.
 Bacteria go from the mouth down into the throat and respiratory tract.
 Inflammation in the airways increases, and you’re more likely to develop a respiratory infection, too.

 There are a variety of treatments for patients with mild gum inflammation to severe periodontitis:

 - Antibacterial Rinses: For patients with gum sensitivity or irritation, we may recommend an antibacterial rinse.
 These rinses eliminate harmful bacteria from the gums.